burzumishi/linux-baytrail-flexx10/README.md

 1. To disable Secure Boot press F2 when the laptop is starting.
 You should get a BIOS-alike configuration application where Secure Boot may be disabled (Security tab).

-    NOTE: that on Flex 10 you have to press Fn + F2 to get the F2 functionality, not some desktop config button.
+    NOTE: that on Flex 10 you have to press "Fn + F2" to get the "F2" functionality, not some desktop config button.
+    NOTE: Press "PowerOn + Volume Down" five seconds for boot menu.

 2. You have to go to pc settings via the charms bar ( bar on the right that pops up on desktop ) then General -> advanced startup-> restart. it will boot up into a blue screen with some options, select troubleshoot, then there should be a bios or uefi restart option, wording differs slightly based on hardware.